-The minimal surface thus reaches infinity at two straight lines in Poincaré coordinates, cf. Fig. 14c.
-However, the spherical representation in Fig. 14a shows that these boundaries are actually two circular boundaries touching at one point (the improper point of planar infinity in the half-space representation of Fig. 14c).
+The minimal surface thus reaches infinity at two straight lines in Poincaré coordinates, cf. figure 14c.
+Therefore, this solution has been referred as a minimal surface for a 'straight belt' or a 'strip'.
+In arbitrary dimensions it has been derived and analyzed using Poincaré coordinates by Ryu and Takayanagi in their famous work [18].
+However, the spherical representation in figure 14a shows that these boundaries are actually two circular boundaries touching at one point (the improper point of planar infinity in the half-space representation of figure 14c).